Takasago, Hyōgo: History

 The area of modern Takasago is part of ancient Harima Province.
 It has been settled since prehistoric times, and shell middens from the Jōmon period have been found along the coast.
 The area has been used as a quarry since at least the Kofun period and sarcophagi made from Takasago tuff have been found throughout the Kinai area.
 The place name "Takasago" is found in early Heian period documents, and it was known as a fishing port and for salt production.
 It was transformed into a castle town from the Muromachi period, and was a base of operations for Hashiba Hideyoshi's conquest of western Japan in the Sengoku period.
 In the Edo Period, its role was eclipsed by neighboring Himeji; however, it continued to prosper as a distribution center for goods based on shipping on the Kakogawa River, and as a key port for Himeji Domain.
+Takasago served as the inspiration for naming sumo wrestler Takasago Uragorō, who wrestled under the patronage of the Himeji.
+By extension, the town gave its name to Takasago stable.

 The town of Takasago was created with the establishment of the modern municipalities system on April 1, 1889.
 On July 1, 1954 Takasago merged with the village of Arai and the town of Sone and village of Iho from Innami District to form the city of Takasago.